aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cellshelper/_index.md

 ### getSignificantDigitsType() {#getSignificantDigitsType--}

 <b>@deprecated.</b> Please use the 'significantDigitsType' property instead.
-Gets and sets the default type of significant digits for outputing numeric values.
+Gets and sets the default type of significant digits for outputting numeric values.
 Default value is [SignificantDigitsType.G17](../significantdigitstype.g17/).

 ```javascript
 static getSignificantDigitsType() : SignificantDigitsType;